Delveuser/geohazard_group_members/README.md

 │
-├── index.html           # Main HTML file with layout and functionality └── /headshots/          # Folder containing square-format employee images
+├── index.html           # Main HTML file with layout and functionality └── /headshots/          # Folder containing square-format employee images └── /screenshots/        # Folder containing a screenshot/preview of the site
 ```

 ## Adding a New Team Member